With The Frendly Gathering coming this weekend, new trails, restaurants and more fun events coming up, Waitsfield’s the place to be in July.

 The Mad River Valley has something for you, no matter if your tires are 1 or 5 inches wide.
 For road cyclists, Warren and Waitsfield are starting and ending points for gap rides including the Lincoln, Appalachian, Middlebury and Brandon gaps, which make up the daunting 112-mile-plus LAMB route.
 To the east of Warren, cyclists can grind gravel over the Roxbury Gap towards Norwich.
 A classic and less strenuous 32-mile route is to take Route 100A to Waterbury and come back via Moretown along Route 100B as it follows the most beautiful sections of the Mad River.

 And then there’s the mountain biking.
 The valley has long been home to secret or semi-public networks of expert trails.
-But the Mad River Riders have been developing new beginner and intermediate trails, including Blueberry Lake (also a good spot for a swim).
+But the Mad River Riders have developed a network of more than 45 miles of trails accessible to riders, skiers and snowshoers, and have recently been developing new beginner and intermediate trails, including at Blueberry Lake (also a good spot for a swim).
 Beginner riders should check out Tutsie Roll, Suki’s Alley, Lenord’s and Flying Squirrel.
 The advanced riders can start from American Flatbread with Revolution, Clinic and Cyclone.

 “Clinic and Cyclone are some of the classic local favorites,” says Dave Rowles, owner of Stark Mountain Bike Works in Waitsfield.
 “They’re tight, technical trails with lots of roots and off-camber portions.
 You can ride them every day and never get tired.”

-New this summer, Mad River Riders unveils a 1.4-mile intermediate connector trail called Evolution near American Flatbread and the Revolution trail will offer a flowing ride on banked turns.
+In 2017, Mad River Riders unveiled a 1.4-mile intermediate connector trail called Evolution near American Flatbread, as well as the Revolution trail, which will offer a flowing ride on banked turns.

 Explore the Green Mountains